 Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two alternatives when it comes to common real estate - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties should order an appraisal of the residence.
+There are generally two options when it comes to common real estate - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties should order an appraisal of the common real estate.

-Contact us if your needs include an appraisal for the purposes of a divorce or other allocation of assets.
+Contact us if you require an appraisal for the purposes of a divorce or other division of assets.

-Attorneys in NE and accountants depend on our opinions when figuring out real property values for estates, divorces, or other disputes where it is relevant.
-We have an abundance of expertise dealing with all the parties involved and are standing by to assist your needs.
-We provide appraisal reports for courts or various agencies that meet or exceed their requirements.
+Attorneys in NE and accountants rely on our opinions when determining real property values for estates, divorces, or other disputes needing a value opinion.
+We have a lot of expertise dealing with all the parties involved and are standing by to assist your needs.
+We create appraisal reports that fulfill the requirements of the courts and various agencies.

-For lawyers dealing with a divorce, your case's material facts regularly needs an appraisal to determine fair market value for the residential real estate involved.
+For attorneys working with a divorce, your case's material facts typically necessitates an appraisal to establish fair market value for the residential real estate involved.
 Many times the divorce date may not be the same as the date you ordered the appraisal.
-We're experienced with the techniques and what is elementary to perform a retroactive appraisal that has an effective date and Fair Market Value conclusion corresponding to the date of divorce.
-We perform lots of divorce appraisals (unfortunately) and we understand that they require prudence with total professionalism.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.
+We're accustomed to the processes and what it means to develop a retroactive appraisal with an effective date and Fair Market Value opinion that matches the date of divorce.
+For each divorce appraisal we handle we keep in mind that they need to be handled with the utmost care.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, resulting in the utmost discretion.